wanja-susan/Product-Data-Analysis/README.md

 - **Avg Days to First Save**: 50

 The platform demonstrates strong adoption, particularly among **weekly** and **bi-weekly savers**, with seasonal peaks in revenue and user activity in **March**, **June**, and **October**.

+## Tools & Technologies Used

+This project was built using a combination of the following tools and platforms:

+- **Microsoft Excel**
+  Used for initial data review, calculation of KPIs, and structured tables for export.

+- **Power Query**
+  Enabled advanced data cleaning, transformation, and feature engineering to prepare the dataset.

+- **Pivot Tables & Charts**
+  Supported visualization of metrics such as revenue trends, user retention, and saving behavior by goal/frequency.

+- **Slicers**
+  Added interactivity to the dashboard, allowing stakeholders to filter by year, status, location, and plan type.

+- **GitHub**
+  Used to document and share the project publicly as part of a professional data analytics portfolio.

 ## Monthly Revenue in 2024